 This is usually the first question in peoples’ minds—and for good reason.
 It’s important.

 The overwhelming majority of the time, the police officer who arrives at the scene of the accident will decide who he or she believes to be at fault.
 Usually, the officer will issue a citation, commonly called a “ticket,” to the person at fault.
-In an urban or metropolitan area like Atlanta, Lawrenceville, Jonesboro, or Roswell (where we have offices), an officer normally arrives at the scene of the accident fairly quickly.
+In an urban or metropolitan area, an officer normally arrives at the scene of the accident fairly quickly.
 If you were struck in the rear by another driver, that other driver will almost always be cited with “following too closely” in violation of O.C.G.A. § 40-6-49.
 Other common citations in Georgia include failure to maintain lane under O.C.G.A. § 40-6-48, failure to yield under O.C.G.A § 40-6-71, and failure to obey a traffic light under O.C.G.A § 40-6-20.

 Under Georgia law, percentages of fault can also be applied to people not involved in the lawsuit, also known as “nonparties.”
 For example, imagine that Driver A was rear-ended by Driver B and sues Driver B. In court, however, Driver B testifies that the reason for the collision wasn’t that Driver B was texting and driving, but instead that Mr. Mechanic did a bad job repairing Driver B’s brakes the previous week.
 In that scenario, if the jury believes that Driver B is telling the truth, the jury might assign some percentage of fault to Mr. Mechanic.
 And if the jury assigned 60% of fault to Driver B and 40% to Mr. Mechanic, then Driver B’s insurance company would only have to pay 60% of the verdict.